RozhakXD/Zefoy/README.md

 Zefoy offers a range of features designed to enhance your TikTok experience, including free TikTok views that can be obtained quickly and efficiently.
 Additionally, Zefoy utilizes advanced captcha bypass technology, ensuring a smooth and uninterrupted experience by automatically processing and extracting captcha text using OCR (Optical Character Recognition) techniques with the pytesseract library.

 ## Installation
-First, ensure you have the Termux application installed.
-Follow the commands below to install and run Zefoy:
+To get started with Zefoy, first ensure that you have the [Termux](https://f-droid.org/repo/com.termux_1020.apk) application installed.
+Then, follow the commands below to install and set up Zefoy:
 ```
 $ pkg update -y && pkg upgrade -y
 $ pkg install git python-pip tesseract